Nsustain/nsustain.com/README.md

 you'd love to invest your time in, or you could even become a contributor to our website by forking this repository.
-Email soobinrho@nsustain.com
-if you have any question regarding our website.
+You can email soobinrho@nsustain.com if you have any question.

 Please email security@nsustain.com
 if you find any security hole.